COMING May 2024

-in the final trilogy about 90s Seattle, can James, Kristin, scott and heather continue their pursuit in the fast lane without consequence? or will they lose themselves the more they embrace a life without restraint.
+in the final trilogy about 90s Seattle, can James, Kristin, scott and heather continue their pursuit in the fast lane without consequence? or will they lose themselves the more they embrace a life of vice.

 Monday, april 24, 1995.
 8 A.M.

 Scott sat next to Kristin on the hood of her car as they waited for James and Heather to show up.
 A cigarette dangled from her lip when Veronica Steinz parked her black ’93 Chevy Caprice next to them.